 By day Le Carré is a charming knot of pedestrianised cobbled streets in the heart of the old town, lined by pretty storefronts and an explosion of restaurants to satisfy your every culinary whim.

 Arrive at night, however, and you’ll most likely find a rather different scene.
 Bars appear behind hidden doorways, revellers spill out onto the streets and the music beats on well into the wee hours.

 When darkness trickles in, Le Carré (literally ‘the square’) is where the lively student population of Liège comes to blow off steam.
 It’s that classic watering hole of every proper university town where the drinks are cheap and free-flowing, the debauchery continues well into the night and the crippling hangovers are forgotten come next week.

-Though not technically in Le Carré, Le Pot Au Lait, just a few blocks further south is an essential stop that will have you gawking at absolutely everything!
+Though not technically in Le Carré, Le Pot Au Lait, just a few blocks further south is a stop that will have you gawking at absolutely everything!

 The city’s home of weird, whimsy and downright bizarre, this laid-back bar where anything goes attracts an equally eclectic bunch to match.
 Make your way through the haze of green smoke that hovers around the entrance, stay for a drink and take some time to look around at the psychedelic paraphernalia – you really never know what you’ll find in this place!

 Le Carré | Grid of streets bound by Boulevard de la Sauvenière, Rue de la Casquette, Rue du Mouton Blanc and Pont d’Avroy.
 The intersections tend to be the most popular.

 Le Pot Au Lait | Rue Soeurs-de-Hasque 9.
 Open Monday to Friday from 10 a.m. to 4 a.m., Saturday and Sunday are 12 p.m. to 4 a.m.